 The PEV Recertification Training is intended to provide a review of the ABET accreditation evaluation processes and procedures for experienced program evaluators (PEVs).
 Completion of the Recertification Training is required every five years for all PEVs or after a lapse in service as a PEV for two years.
 A PEV who has not completed the required Recertification Training will not be eligible for an On-Site review.

 Completion of the Recertification Training should require two to three hours, depending on reading speed and level of familiarity with the topics.

 Upon successful completion of this Program Evaluator Recertification program, including all three Proficiency Assessments, you will be eligible to be assigned to a visit by your ABET member society the upcoming cycle; however, your assignment will depend upon the number of programs being visited.
 For more information, contact your member society.

 What Is ABET?

-ABET is the recognized U.S.-based accreditor of college and university programs in applied science, computing, engineering, and engineering technology, both nationally and internationally.
+ABET is the recognized U.S.-based accreditor of college and university programs in applied and natural science, computing, engineering and engineering technology, both nationally and internationally.